censusdis/censusdis-tutorial-2024/README.md

 ## When and Where

-This tutorial will be held live on July 9th, 2024 from 1:30 to 5:30 pm in [Room 315](https://tacomaconventioncenter.org/floor-plan-capacities) of the [Tacoma Convention Center](https://www.google.com/maps/place/Greater+Tacoma+Convention+Center/@47.2485675,-122.4415581,17z/data=!3m2!4b1!5s0x5490557439af7381:0xf34f9f35c5114bb4!4m6!3m5!1s0x549055744d668161:0xe464395e6d5c8dd5!8m2!3d47.2485639!4d-122.4389778!16s%2Fm%2F04797gw?entry=ttu).
+This tutorial was be held live on July 9th, 2024 from 1:30 to 5:30 pm in [Room 315](https://tacomaconventioncenter.org/floor-plan-capacities) of the [Tacoma Convention Center](https://www.google.com/maps/place/Greater+Tacoma+Convention+Center/@47.2485675,-122.4415581,17z/data=!3m2!4b1!5s0x5490557439af7381:0xf34f9f35c5114bb4!4m6!3m5!1s0x549055744d668161:0xe464395e6d5c8dd5!8m2!3d47.2485639!4d-122.4389778!16s%2Fm%2F04797gw?entry=ttu).
-Tickets for this and other tutorials are available at [https://ti.to/scipy/scipy2024](https://ti.to/scipy/scipy2024).
+This repository preserves the notebooks used in the tutorial so others who were not able to attend can work through the material at their own pace.
-We look forward to seeing you there.
+We expect a video of the tutorial will be released in the near future.

 ## About the Tutorial